gitbucket/gitbucket-gist-plugin/README.md

 Download jar file from [the release page](https://github.com/gitbucket/gitbucket-gist-plugin/releases) and put into `GITBUCKET_HOME/plugins`.

+**Note:** If you had used this plugin with GitBucket 3.x, it does not work after upgrading GitBucket 4.x.
+Solution is below:

+1. `UPDATE VERSIONS SET VERSION='2.0.0' WHERE MODULE_ID='gist';`
+2. restart gitbucket
+3. can open snippets page
+4. `SELECT VERSION FROM VERSIONS WHERE MODULE_ID='gist'` -> `4.2.0`

 ## Build from source

 1. Hit `./sbt.sh package` in the root directory of this repository.